Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Kodaira-Spencer classes of rank 1

 Thus $\PP(\HKC^{\ast}) \subset \PP(\bigwedge^2 H^0(\EE_{\xi})^{\ast})$ gives a distinguished hyperplane in the Pl\"ucker embedding of the Grassmannian ${\bf Gr}(1,\PP(H^0(\EE_{\xi})^{\ast}))$.
 Since the latter is a quadric we obtain

 a distinguished quadric, call it $Q_{\xi}$ containing $C$.
 This quadric is nonsingular, since it corresponds to a generator of the kernel of the map \eqref{wedge2HKC-ex} which is a tensor of rank $4$.
 Thus geometrically, the rank $2$ bundle $\EE_{\xi}$ with no decomposable tensors in the kernel of the map \eqref{wedge2HKC-ex} corresponds to a smooth quadric through $C$ in the canonical embedding.
-The space of quadrics

-is three dimensional.
-For $C$ general the plane $\PP(I_C (2))$ intersects the variety of singular quadrics in $\PP(S^2 \HKC)$ along a quintic curve, call it $\Gamma_C$.
-This curve parametrizes quadrics of rank precisely $4$, since the locus of quadrics of rank at most $3$ is of dimension $11$ and so a general plane in $\PP(S^2 \HKC)$ will not intersect it.
+Hence the Zariski open set